Jtrom314/startup/README.md

 # ELEVATOR PITCH:
 # Have you ever wondered what other people thought about something?
-# Have you ever wanted to know how your opinions stack up against
+# Have you ever wanted to know how your opinions stack up against git
 # everyone else's?
 Well, now you can know!
 We have created a site
 # called y/n.io that normal people like you and me can vote
 # on several hot-button topcis and see what percentage of people